code-saturne/code_saturne/docs/doxygen/user_guide/running_a_computation.md

 way whenever needed.

-The `control_file` may also contain a few other commands, allowing the user to force checkpointing or postprocessing at a given time step or physical time, or to force an update of log files.
+The `control_file` may also contain a few other commands, allowing the user to force checkpointing or post-processing at a given time step or physical time, or to force an update of log files.
 The following commands are available (using the common notations "`< >`" to indicate a required argument, "`[ ]`" to indicate an optional argument).